Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • Addition: Lemon, fresh parsley

-"Health halo" foods: Agave nectar, coconut sugar, and brown rice syrup still spike blood sugar.
+"Health halo" foods: Agave nectar and coconut sugar still spike blood sugar, and the same goes for brown rice syrup.
 Use minimally.

-Too much raw food: Raw vegetables are harder to digest.
-Cook most vegetables if your gut is inflamed.
+Too much raw food: Raw vegetables are harder to digest, so cook most vegetables if your gut is inflamed.

-Ignoring portions: Even healthy foods cause problems in excess.
-Stop at 80% fullness.
+Ignoring portions: Even healthy foods cause problems in excess, so stop at 80% fullness.

-Skipping meals: Irregular eating promotes inflammation.
-Try to eat at consistent times.
+Skipping meals: Irregular eating promotes inflammation, so try to eat at consistent times.

 • Limit fermentable fibers initially